Sakshi-2464/Diabetes_Detection/README.md

-# Diabetes_Detection
-# Early Prediction of Diabetes using Machine Learning

 This repository contains the source code and dataset used in the research paper:

 **Title:** *Comparative Performance Evaluation of Machine Learning Models for Early Prediction of Diabetes*